 Image: The Walter Carter Funerals 125 years anniversary book.

 Today Walter Carter Funerals employs a growing team of industry professionals, all of whom are committed to our philosophy of caring for families at their time of greatest need.
 After 130 years, we remain committed to excellence in everything we do and look forward to continuing to serve the community into the future.

-Image: Dale Maroney, CEO of Walter Carter Funerals.
+Image: Dale Maroney, Managing Director of Walter Carter Funerals.